gar/library_code_challenge/README.md

 The list books that can be added to the library is available in the [`catalog.csv`](catalog.csv) file in this repo.
 The first column in the CSV is the ISBN of the book, followed by the title, author, and publication date.

-Please provide a method that can takes an ISBN and prints all the catalog information about that book.
+Please provide a method that can take an ISBN and prints all the catalog information about that book.
 For example:

 ```ruby
 my_library.lookup('9780143111597')